Courses in Judaic Studies

-Explores ancient and medieval forms of anti-Jewish hatred, the manifestation of antisemitism in the modern period, and several of the current debates on antisemitism.
-Explores the instrumentalization of antisemitic hatred through several case studies and provides the means to assess critically both current antisemitic attacks and charges of antisemitism.
-Only one version of A JST 275 may be taken for credit.
+Explores pre-modern forms of anti-Jewish hatred, the manifestation of antisemitism in the modern period, and several of the current debates on antisemitism.
+Explores the instrumentalization of antisemitic hatred through several case studies and provides students with the means to assess critically both current antisemitic attacks and contemporary debates about antisemitism.
+Only one of A HIS 275 and A JST 275 may be taken for credit.

 A JST 299 (= A REL 299) Introductory Topics in Judaic Studies (1–3)

 An elementary course in Jewish culture, history, philosophy, literature or the Bible that is devoted to a topic or theme, a particular work or works, or a particular author or authors.
 May be repeated up to 6 credits when content varies.

 T JST 299 Introductory Topics in Judaic Studies (1–3)